fastapi/fastapi/docs/en/docs/async.md

 ## Parallelism

-Parallelism is a similar concept to concurrency.
-To understand the difference, take a look at the example below:
+**Parallelism** is related to concurrency but with some key differences.
+To understand parallelism, take a look at the example below:

-The first date went well and now you're crush wants to try a new burger joint.
+The first date went well and now you're crush wants to to try the burgers from a place called **Parallel Burgers**.
 You both approach one of several lines as you wait for the people ahead of you.
 Rather than simply placing the order, the people ahead wait for their burgers to be made on the spot.

 <img src="/img/async/parallel-burgers/parallel-burgers-01.png" class="illustration">